 The MIP equity awards generally vest three years after the date the actual awards are granted.
 However, because Messrs.
-Centrella, Janov and Kane are over age 55 and are eligible to retire, the awards will vest at their termination of employment, pursuant to the terms of the MIP.
-Mr. Kane's departure from the Company to join NPL did not constitute retirement, and his awards will continue to vest on the same schedule as if he were still employed by the Company.
+Centrella, Moody and Janov are over age 55 and are eligible to retire, the awards will vest at their termination of employment, pursuant to the terms of the MIP.
+Mr. Shaw retired in March 2015, and his awards vested upon termination and will be issued following the waiting period imposed by Internal Revenue Service Code Section 409A.

-The grant date fair value of the actual number of performance shares granted on January 29, 2013 pursuant to the applicable MIP annual award for the 2012 plan year, computed in accordance with FASB ASC Topic 718, was \$694,214 for Mr. Shaw, \$164,121 for Mr. Centrella, \$178,270 for Mr. Hester, \$144,314 for Mr. DeBonis, \$141,484 for Mr. Janov and \$198,077 for Mr. Kane.
-The non-equity incentive plan awards for the 2012 plan year are shown in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table above.
-Mr. Kane departed the Company in July 2012 to join NPL.
-As a result of his departure, he received a pro rata 2012 MIP award.
+The grant date fair value of the actual number of performance shares granted on January 26, 2015 pursuant to the applicable MIP annual award for the 2014 plan year, computed in accordance with FASB ASC Topic 718, was \$349,471 for Mr. Hester, \$777,574 for Mr. Shaw, \$207,973 for Mr. Centrella, \$258,456 for Mr. Moody and \$156,692 for Mr. Janov.
+The nonequity incentive plan awards for the 2014 plan year are shown in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table above.

-(2) Represents the annual award opportunities established under the RSUP for the 2012 plan year, but granted in 2013.
-The actual number of restricted stock units granted in 2013 for performance in 2012 was determined by dividing the applicable "Threshold," "Target" and "Maximum" amounts by the five-day average price of Common Stock ending on January 8, 2013, which was \$43.13.
+(2) Represents the annual award opportunities established under the RSUP for the 2014 plan year, but granted in 2015.
+The actual number of restricted stock units granted in 2015 for performance in 2014 was determined by dividing the applicable "Threshold," "Target" and "Maximum" amounts by the five-day average closing price of Common Stock ending on January 8, 2015, which was \$60.79.